Our Women’s Retreat

 PLAY: One of the greatest needs some survivors have is the need to learn to play, to relax and to take time to care for themselves.
 Therefore, a huge component of our program is recreational therapy.
 While it may look like a vacation to some, it is actually work for a lot of participants.
 Some were never allowed to play, others feel guilty if they are not doing something productive, and still others are so overwhelmed with responsibility and obligations that they don’t or can’t take time for themselves.

 CONFIDENCE BUILDING: When people grow up without love and safety, they learn the world is not a safe place.
 In an effort to counteract the danger around them, they become overly cautious of getting hurt.
 This limits their willingness to try new things and to find their own voice.
 Many adults have never learned to ride a bike or swim.
-One of our tried and true methods from past retreats for adults is to walk over an unused but safe and sturdy railroad trestle over the Toccoa River in North Georgia.
-It restores a sense of balance to their whole person as they conquer fear and have a sense of accomplishment.
+Our activities help restore a sense of balance to their whole person as they conquer fear and have a sense of accomplishment.

 RELAXATION: The role of water at Racheal’s Rest is a MUST!
 Water is meant to be soothing, but for many survivors it is frightening instead.
 Many never felt safe, even in the womb, our first water experience.
-Currently, retreats are held near the Sandy Bottom Canoe Launch area in Blue Ridge, Georgia, because it is very shallow and accessible at the river’s edge.
-Those who are terrified of water can sit on lawn chairs at the edge and not feel threatened by the rushing water.
-Others who are more adventuresome can tube down the river or climb on the rocks.
+All retreat locations will be held near a lake or river.
 Survivors learn from, and are encouraged by, other survivors.